How long does a balance transfer take?

 If your credit card is with a different issuer, contact them directly to find out how long your transfer can take.

-Consider tracking your balance transfer
+How to track your balance transfer status

 Each credit card issuer may process balance transfers differently, and transfer requests to new card accounts may take longer than to existing cards.